 This course is suitable for people who work on the water.
 In fact, marine first aid training is a prerequisite skill for rescue divers, sailors and lifeguards.
 However, anyone can enrol for this course, especially if you spend a lot of time swimming.
 This course trains students how to pull drowning victims out of the water, performing CPR among other things.

 Life Support First Aid Course

 People who are professional first aiders such as paramedics and medical staff are required to take the life support first aid course.
 For this course, you will learn how to provide emergency medical care to victims involved in life threatening accidents.

 First aid and CPR for infants is different from that given to adults.
 The reason for this is that babies are fragile than adults.
 The baby and child first aid training will equip you with skills needed in order to attend to children during accidents.
 By taking this course, you will get to learn about CPR for children, the correct recovery positions, breathing disorders and many other first aid skills.

 Keep in mind that these are just some of the most common first aid training courses.
 There are many more specific courses available, thus make sure to choose one that is suitable for your profession or a more general first aid course.

 Pinpoint petechiae are round spots that develop on the skin due to bleeding.
-They are tiny bruises caused by damaged capillaries under the skin.
+Generally, they are tiny bruises caused by damaged capillaries under the skin.
 It causes the petechiae becoming brown, red and purple.
 They form in clusters and looks like a rash.
-They are flat, does not change color when pressing on them and sometimes […]
+They are flat, does not change color when pressing on them and […]

 A stinging nettle is an herbaceous perennial or has herbal properties.
 The leaves and stems are covered with brittle and hollow a structure that looks like hair.
 The hairs are like a hypodermic needle when accidentally brushing against them and chemicals flow through the tubes and result to rashes and stinging sensations.
 Symptoms of sting […]